Becoming comfortable in your own skin by Eric Radford

 My skating partner and I had a newfound attitude and confidence where we placed less importance on what other people were thinking of us and focused on becoming the best team we could be.

 This feeling carried us through an undefeated season and onto winning our first world championship title.
 Winning that title felt amazing, but that glory was short lived.

 The feeling of being comfortable in my own skin, however, is something I feel every day.
 And when you think about it, is there any better feeling than just being yourself and not caring what others might be thinking of you?

 There are those who might ask what sexuality, race or even religion has to do with sport.

 What does it matter that an athlete is gay or not?
 Being gay was not in my mind while standing on the ice and waiting for my music to start at the Olympics.

 But the fact that in that moment I didn’t have any fear or concern about being myself is what the Olympic movement embodies and is a shining example of how sport unites people from many different backgrounds.

 I add my story to the LGBTQ+ athletes who broke barriers and paved the way before me in hopes that they might inspire a younger generation to celebrate not only our successes, but also our differences.

 Take a deep breath, enjoy the moment and know we believe in who you are.

-Eric Radford is a two-time Olympian and three-time Olympic medallist in figure skating, including gold in the team event and bronze in the pairs event at PyeongChang 2018.
-Now retired, he was elected to the ISU Athletes Commission in March and is preparing to marry fiancé Luis Fenero in July.
+Eric Radford is a three-time Olympian and three-time Olympic medallist in figure skating, including gold in the team event and bronze in the pairs event at PyeongChang 2018.
+He was elected to the ISU Athletes Commission in March 2019 and was acclaimed to a second term in March 2022.
 Since its launch in late 2014, Eric has been an ambassador for Team Canada’s #OneTeam initiative which promotes LGBTQ+ inclusion and respect in sport and school.